meet-projects/Y2YL-Labs/Type II/Session 2, Databases/README.md

 ## Instructions:

-1. Create 2 new files called `models.py`, and `database.py`.
+1. Create 2 new files called `model.py`, and `database.py`.
-   - `models.py` will contain our schemas.
+   - `model.py` will contain our schemas and database tables.
    - `database.py` will contain our database actions.
 2. Create a new schema (model) for the subscribers, the model should contain: password, confession.
 3. Create the following functions in `database.py`: